The Banker (2020 film)

 The Banker is a 2020 American period drama film directed, co-written and produced by George Nolfi.
 The film stars Anthony Mackie, Nicholas Hoult, Nia Long, Jessie T. Usher and Samuel L. Jackson.
 The story follows Joe Morris (Jackson) and Bernard Garrett (Mackie), two of the first African-American bankers in the United States.
+The film began a limited theatrical on March 6, 2020, before streaming on Apple TV+ on March 20.
+It received generally positive reviews from critics.